 *Encore Producer Award-winning one-woman show “SugarFree: Foster Care Cognitive Dissonance

 SugarFree is a thought-provoking, emotional, and hopeful one-hour, one-woman play.
-It explores the effects of growing up in foster care that leaves young adults poorly prepared to enter adulthood and the responsibilities that go with it.
-The play was written, produced, and is acted by Shari Walker, who spent much of her teen years in foster care.
+It explores the effects of growing up in foster care that leave young adults poorly prepared to enter adulthood and the responsibilities that go with it.
+The play was written, produced, and acted by Shari Walker, who spent much of her teen years in foster care.

 In the author’s words: “SugarFree Foster Care combines the difficult journey of foster youth through my perspective as both a social worker and foster child.
 I interspersed poetry, personal narrative, humor, and real-life experiences for a theater experience that tugs at the heartstrings of our greatest human needs in the midst of the social welfare system’s inadequacies.”